nrxus/faux/book/src/blog/landing-v-0-1.md

 # fn main() {}
 ```

-The three issues mentioned above have all been addressed:
+The issues mentioned in the previous section have all been addressed:
 1. Mocking methods with references as arguments is no longer unsafe.
 2. `when!` now supports passing argument matchers.
 3. `then_return!` was added to mock just the return values for simple